7: A Salowe Vision

 Uzi didn’t pull the trigger.

 J leapt to Uzi’s side, offered a hand, and pulled the drone to her feet.
-J would still kill her; her orders left no ambiguity about that.
+J would kill her soon; the company’s orders left no ambiguity about that.
 But… J remembered.
 Uzi, the first drone to compliment her work, to understand her work.
 The drone who could finish her lines of deduction, who had come up with this plan in the heat of the moment.
 And there was still more to come.

 “Maybe… you’re right.”
 J put all her doubt in her voice.

 “J,” Uzi interrupted, forced confidence in her voice.
-“My railgun is primed to fire.
+“The railgun’s gonna to fire.
 Only seconds left.”

 J met Uzi’s eyes, then glanced at the Solver.
 J reached out toward Uzi.
 “Give me the gun.
 I want to take the shot.”